 The adoption fee was $150.
 With that, I got a free vet visit.
 Matilda had already been spayed and chipped, but she needed a couple of shots.
 The free vet visit turned into an expense of about $45.

-I had given away all of Daphne’s pet paraphernalia, so I had to restock my supply of bowls, blankets, kibble, treats, toys, a leash.
+I had given away all of Daphne’s pet paraphernalia, so I had to buy new bowls, blankets, kibble, treats, toys and a leash.
 Turns out Matilda, barely a year old, has a chewing habit.
-So replacing the leash (several times), the blanket (several times), a harness and numerous toys added to the expense.
+So replacing the leash (several times), the blanket (several times), a harness and numerous toys added to my pet care costs.
 And that’s not counting the molding around the door that got demolished before I learned the magic of crating a dog for short absences during the day.
 Fortunately, I got the crate for free from a friend, a savings of nearly $200.

 Now that Matilda’s been part of my household for almost two months, I realize I could have saved some money on pet care if I hadn’t been so impetuous.
 Here are some ways you can save on the biggest pet care costs: supplies and vet visits.

 How to save on pet care and supplies